Citrix Cloud and Gateway Service optimization

 Citrix applications can access several services in the Citrix Cloud.
 For details, see System and Connectivity Requirements.

-In the Citrix SD-WAN Orchestrator, by-default every network has the Citrix Cloud and Gateway Service route.
+In the Citrix SD-WAN Orchestrator service, by-default every network has the Citrix Cloud and Gateway Service route.
 To navigate, go to Network Configuration > Routing > Routing Policies > Application Routes.

 You cannot delete the route but you can configure the settings as required.
 The Citrix Cloud and Gateway Service are enabled by-default.